Vintage By The Sea

 Jean and Morag Tea Ladies

-Spot Jean and Morag rattling around the Vintage Festival site with their tea trolley; however you must need a love of tea and biscuits to enjoy these two, but let’s face it...who doesn’t!
+Jean and Morag rattled around the Vintage Festival site with their tea trolley; however you needed a love of tea and biscuits to enjoy these two, but let’s face it...who doesn’t!

 Cheap Thrills Presents Bonkers Bingo

-It's Bingo with the Lingo, Bingo with Balls, a vintage inspired show featuring straight forward games of Bonkers Bingo to full on Cabaret starting with a duet.
-You’ll find stand up comedy, ukulele performance, Mr & Mrs Competition, Rowdy Pub Quiz, Sing-along’s and Karaoke!
+It's Bingo with the Lingo, Bingo with Balls, a vintage inspired show featured straight forward games of Bonkers Bingo to full on Cabaret starting with a duet.
+There was stand up comedy, ukulele performance, Mr & Mrs Competition, Rowdy Pub Quiz, Sing-along’s and Karaoke!

-Northern Soul photographer, Richard Jon, will be on hand in the Platform to provide a lasting memory of your vintage day out.
-Richard will be armed with vintage props so there’s no need to be shy!
+Northern Soul photographer, Richard Jon, was on hand in the Platform to provide a lasting memory of your vintage day out.
+Richard was armed with vintage props so there was no need to be shy!

 Sponsored by Sustrans

-Vintage by the Sea presents an hour-long walk with man's best friend along the Morecambe promenade in support of Cancer Care.
-Dress up your pooch, dress up yourself - why not go matching?
-You’ll both look great!
-Strut along the prom and catch the judge’s eye to win the ‘best vintage pooch award’.
-Get your dog sponsored and raise money for charity!
+Vintage by the Sea presented an hour-long walk with man's best friend along the Morecambe promenade in support of Cancer Care.
+People dressed up their pooch and even dressed up themselves - some even went matching?
+Festival goers strutted along the prom and caught the judge’s eye to win the ‘best vintage pooch award’.

 BBC Radio Lancashire: Graham Liver (approximately 2:52)